Ekaluk52003/Django-NextJs-App-Router/README.md

 ## Django Next JS(App router)

-This repo is created for people who wanna use NextJS 14 with (App router).
+This repo is created for people who wanna use NextJS 14 with (App router) to fetch API from Django backend.
+This repo provide simple authentication via Django Session.
-NextJS 14 can call Django backend including session authentication

 ### Clone Repo
 ```bash